-Dr Michael Kearney is an expert in International law based at the University of Sussex, with a particular focus on the laws of war and state jurisdiction.
+Dr. Michael Kearney is an expert in International law based at the University of Sussex, with a particular focus on the laws of war and state jurisdiction.
 This morning, VICE caught up with him to find out what this all means for the UK government and international law.

-VICE: Is this a first for the British Government?
+VICE: Is this a first for the British government?

-Dr Michael Kearney: Yes, this is the first time that they've declared they've used drones in attacking a target, in a country which they're not at war with.
+Dr. Michael Kearney: Yes, this is the first time that they've declared they've used drones in attacking a target in a country which they're not at war with.

 So we're not officially at war then?

-Fallon used the notion of self-defence in the same way that British police can use force to protect people or respond to a threat.
+Fallon used the notion of self-defense in the same way that British police can use force to protect people or respond to a threat.
 The problem here is that we're talking in Syria, which is a sovereign state, so no other state has authority to use force there without the Syrian Government's permission.

 But we've been targeting Iraq for a long time in the same way?

-Yeah, The UK is certainly engaged in similar strikes in Iraq against Isis, but the UK Government was requested to do this by the Iraqi government.
+Yeah, The UK is certainly engaged in similar strikes in Iraq against ISIS, but the UK government was requested to do this by the Iraqi government.

 So, are we at war?
 Well, look at the war on terror, look at the mesh of policing and military, and the way the distinction between war and peace has disappeared.
 We're in a military-policing permanent state of conflict, it's the position the US has been pushing the whole time.